Code-Institute-Submissions/chikos96-shell-shock-memory-game_JuneResub/README.md

 ## Testing

-First I have validated my website using the W3C HTML Validator and W3C CSS Validator to see if there were any errors.
-I even used DevTools to check how my website is doing and to see if there are any bugs.
-So far the website has no bugs and no errors.

--   [W3C Markup and CSS Validator test results]
--   [Using Devtools on my website]
 ### Testing User Stories from User Experience (UX) Section

 ### As a user, I want to be able to click all the cards.